qutip/qutip-doc/guide/guide-measurement.rst

 Measurement is a fundamental part of the standard formulation of quantum mechanics and is the process by which classical readings are obtained from a quantum object.
-Although the intrepretation of the procedure is at times contentious, the procedure itself is mathematically straight forward and is described in many good introductory texts.
+Although the intrepretation of the procedure is at times contentious, the procedure itself is mathematically straightforward and is described in many good introductory texts.

 Here we will show how to perform simple measurement operations on QuTiP